-Limited access to these peripherals is provided through the MPSL Timeslot module and through other MPSL APIs.
+Limited access to these peripherals is provided through the MPSL Timeslot module and other MPSL APIs.

-It is up to the application to forward any clock related events to
+POWER_CLOCKIt is up to the application to forward any clock-related events to

-Low priority work is signaled by MPSL by pending the IRQ specified in the
+low_prio_irqLow-priority work is signaled by MPSL by adding the IRQ specified in the

 mpsl_init().
 When this interrupt is triggered,